 HELPING MOTIVATE YOU TO DRINK

-- Water too boring?
+- Is water too boring?
 Check out this post from the Food Network: How to Make Water the Most-Delicious Thing Ever

 - Forgetting to drink?
 Try out my FREE water tracker I created and see if you can making drinking enough water a habit.

 - Need a new water bottle?
-Check out this super cute pregnancy water bottle I found.
-It is marked with times to drink, has a motivational quote and even has pregnancy stickers to stick on weekly.
+Check out this super cute pregnancy water bottle I found on Amazon.
+It is marked with times to drink, has a motivational quote, and even has pregnancy stickers to stick on weekly.
 I am going to buy this for my next pregnancy.

 24. OUT WITH THE OLD IN WITH THE NEW